ABS MOC Requirements

 - MOC Audit: The ABS audits a percentage of forms each year to verify the information entered.
 If you are selected for audit, you will be contacted and asked to submit documentation of the information in your form (e.g., copy of medical license, CME certificates, etc.).
 Once your documentation is received and approved, you will be in compliance with MOC.

-- Note: If you are applying for the MOC exam the same year your MOC Status Form is due, the form must still be submitted.
+- Note: If you are applying for an MOC exam the same year your MOC Status Form is due, the MOC Status Form must still be submitted.

 Compliance and Re-entry to MOC

-- Diplomates are given until the end of a three-year cycle to submit the completed online form.
-Diplomates who do not submit the online form, fail to respond to an audit of their MOC form, or otherwise do not meet MOC requirements are considered out of compliance with MOC and will be reported as "Not Meeting MOC Requirements."
+- Diplomates who do not submit the MOC Status Form when required, fail to respond to an audit of their MOC form, or otherwise do not meet MOC requirements are considered not in compliance with MOC and will be reported as "Not Meeting MOC Requirements."
 They also cannot certify or recertify in any ABS specialty until MOC re-entry requirements are met.
-See the ABS MOC Re-entry Policy for further details on re-entering MOC.
-Please note the ABS no longer offers grace periods.
+See our ABS MOC Re-entry Policy for details on re-entering MOC.

 - Diplomates who do not participate in MOC will be reported as "Not Meeting MOC Requirements" and cannot certify or recertify in any ABS specialty until MOC re-entry requirements are fulfilled.